halilb/rn-credit-card/README.md

 # CreditCardForm

-This branch contains the component I built in this [blog post](https://bilir.me/blog/react-native-form-management-guide).
+This is the component I built in this [blog post](https://bilir.me/blog/react-native-form-management-tutorial).

 ![demo](./assets/demo.gif)